symfony/symfony-docs/components/serializer.rst

     parent classes) by using `PHP reflection`_.
 It supports calling the constructor during the denormalization process.

+    Objects are normalized to a map of property names to property values.

+    If you prefer to only normalize certain properties (e.g. only public properties) set the ``PropertyNormalizer::NORMALIZE_VISIBILITY`` context option and
+    combine the following values: ``PropertyNormalizer::NORMALIZE_PUBLIC``,
+    ``PropertyNormalizer::NORMALIZE_PROTECTED`` or ``PropertyNormalizer::NORMALIZE_PRIVATE``.

     .. versionadded:: 6.2

-    You can change normalization visibility by setting the serializer context option ``PropertyNormalizer::NORMALIZE_VISIBILITY`` and combine ``PropertyNormalizer::NORMALIZE_PUBLIC``,
-    ``PropertyNormalizer::NORMALIZE_PROTECTED`` or ``PropertyNormalizer::NORMALIZE_PRIVATE``.

-    Objects are normalized to a map of property names to property values.
+        The ``PropertyNormalizer::NORMALIZE_VISIBILITY`` context option and its
+        values were introduced in Symfony 6.2.

 :class:`Symfony\\Component\\Serializer\\Normalizer\\JsonSerializableNormalizer`
     This normalizer works with classes that implement :phpclass:`JsonSerializable`.